GR

 5. Reassuring Maritime Medics

-Performing medical procedures aboard a ship can be daunting for maritime medics, especially in high-pressure emergencies.
-However, their role is clearly defined and limited to following instructions from shore-based telemedicine doctors.
-Maritime medics are not expected to make independent decisions, allowing them to act confidently, knowing that their actions are guided by certified professionals.
+Performing medical procedures aboard a ship can be daunting for maritime medics, especially during high-pressure emergencies.
+However, their role remains clearly defined and limited to following instructions from shore-based telemedicine doctors.
+Maritime medics do not make independent decisions, allowing them to act confidently, knowing that certified professionals guide their actions.

 Reassuring Maritime Medics